Hearwindsaying/zihong/content/post/sample-results-from-an-anonymous-dxr-renderer/index.md

 I also used Dr. Laurent Belcour's [Screen Space Blue Noise Error Diffusion Sampler with XOR Scrambled Sobol sequence](https://belcour.github.io/blog/research/publication/2021/06/24/sampling_bluenoise_sig21.html) for high quality samples pattern.
 Finally, Intel's OpenImageDenoiser is used for cleaning up noises left in low sample counts.

-## Machine Learning Based Denoiser -- A Saviour
+## Machine Learning Based Denoiser -- A Savior
 Path tracing integrator is easy to code, but it still requires tremendous effort to reach a fully converged image without noises.
 There are quite a few denoising algorithms and open source implementations available.
 Check out [Alain Galvan's blog](https://alain.xyz/blog/ray-tracing-denoising) for a good overview of ways to denoise a path tracer.